Flux159/spanner-orm/README.md

 ## Core Features

 - **Unified Object Model:** Define your database schema once using a Drizzle-like syntax and use it for both PostgreSQL and Google Spanner.
-- **Dual Dialect Support:**
+- **Dual Dialect SQL Generation:**
-  - Generates Google SQL for Spanner.
+  - Generates Google SQL specifically tailored for Spanner.
-  - Generates standard SQL for PostgreSQL (and Pglite for local development).
+  - Generates standard, highly compatible SQL for PostgreSQL (and Pglite for local/embedded use).
+- **Comprehensive Migration Support:**
-- **Migration Generation:** Produces migration files with DDL for both PostgreSQL and Spanner.
+  - Produces migration files with DDL for both PostgreSQL and Spanner.
-- **Migration Execution:** Run migrations via a CLI tool or programmatically.
+  - Enables migration execution via a CLI tool or programmatically.
 - **Flexible Querying:**
-  - Powerful query builder for type-safe queries.
+  - Construct type-safe queries with an intuitive query builder.
-  - Fallback to raw SQL when needed.
+  - Seamlessly fall back to raw SQL for complex or dialect-specific operations.
-- **Composable Schemas:** Easily create reusable schema components (e.g., for timestamps, base entity fields).
+- **Composable Schemas:** Easily create and reuse schema components (e.g., for common fields like timestamps, base entity structures).
-- **TypeScript First:** Designed for a strong, type-safe developer experience.
+- **TypeScript First:** Built from the ground up with TypeScript for a robust, type-safe, and enjoyable developer experience.

 ## Why spanner-orm?

-Developing applications that need the global scale of Google Spanner but also want the flexibility of PostgreSQL for other deployments (or local development with Pglite) currently lacks a dedicated ORM solution in the Node.js/Bun ecosystem. `spanner-orm` aims to fill this gap by providing a seamless and productive development experience.
+`spanner-orm` addresses a critical need for developers building applications that require the immense scalability of Google Spanner while also desiring the versatility of PostgreSQL for other deployment scenarios (e.g., non-Spanner enterprise deployments, local development with Pglite, or applications where data resides locally).
+Currently, the Node.js/Bun ecosystem lacks a dedicated ORM that elegantly bridges these two powerful database systems with a single, consistent object model. `spanner-orm` fills this gap by:

+- Allowing a single codebase for data modeling across different database backends.
+- Simplifying the transition between local/testing environments (using Pglite/Postgres) and production environments (using Spanner or Postgres).
+- Providing a productive and familiar Drizzle-inspired API.

 ## Architecture Overview